-WWU's Huxley College offers Master of Science Degrees in Environmental Science; Environmental Science, Marine & Estuarine Science; Master of Arts Degree in Environmental Studies; and a Master's of Education, Environmental Education.
-Normally, a student chooses one of these options and, with the help of a faculty adviser, an individual Plan of Study is designed building on Huxley College courses and, when appropriate, courses from other departments.
+WWU's Huxley College offers Master of Science degrees in Environmental Science and in Environmental Science, Marine & Estuarine Science; a Master of Arts degree in Environmental Studies (Includes a 4-quarter option for Urban Planning); and a Master's of Education in Environmental Education (NOTE: The M.Ed Environmental Education is currently being revised and not accepting new students at this time).
+Normally, a student chooses one of these options and, with the help of a faculty adviser, designs an individual Plan of Study.
+This plan is built on Huxley College courses and, when appropriate, courses from other departments.
 Huxley's M.S. programs require a thesis, while the M.A. and M.Ed. have a thesis or field project option.

-Teaching assistantships (TAs) are available on a competitive basis and provide stipends up to $3,960/qtr and a full or partial tuition waiver.
+Teaching Assistantship (TA) are available on a competitive basis and provide stipends up to $4,952/qtr (As of Fall 2021), a full or partial tuition waiver, and Health Coverage.

-Research assistantships (RAs) are available through individual faculty members.
-Stipends are similar to those for TAs and may provide tuition waivers.
+Research Assistantship (RA) are available through individual faculty members.
+Stipends are similar to those for TAs and may provide tuition waivers and/or Health Coverage.
 Students need to contact faculty directly when inquiring about RAs.

 Funding for graduate research is often available, as is funding for travel to present papers at professional meetings.

 Students from many diverse backgrounds enhance the Graduate Student experience at Western Washington University.
 Western's leadership is extremely committed to providing an education that meets the needs/goals of our ever-changing demographics.